Close

 OneSource App

 You saw your share of moving in the military.
-Now, as a veteran, maybe you’re thinking about settling down in one place.
+Now, as a veteran or retiree, maybe you’re thinking about settling down in one place.
 Thanks to your service, you’ve earned good benefits on the homefront.
 Check out these loan and assistance programs as you make a place for yourself in the civilian world.

 Make your final move in the military

-Most service members have three years if they are retiring and 180 days if separating before retirement to complete a final move at the government’s expense, and this benefit will help you make your transition out of the military a success.
+Most service members transitioning out have three years if retiring and 180 days if separating before retirement to complete a final military move at the government’s expense.

-Veterans have access to help with everything from finding a retirement home to financial counseling and assistance.
+Veterans have access to help with everything from securing a home loan to finding a retirement home and financial counseling and assistance.

 • Purchase a home at a competitive interest rate with a Purchase Loan, often without requiring a down payment or mortgage insurance.

-• Eligible Native American veterans may be able to participate in the Native American Direct Loan Program to finance the purchase, construction or improvement of homes on Federal Trust Land.
+• Consider the Native American Direct Loan Program.
+Eligible Native American veterans may be able to finance the purchase, construction or improvement of homes on Federal Trust Land.

-• Veterans with a permanent and total service-connected disability can get help purchasing or building an adapted home with an Adapted Housing Grant.
-The grant can also go toward modifying an existing home.
+• Purchase or build an adapted home with an Adapted Housing Grant.
+Veterans with a permanent and total service-connected disability can get help with a new home or modifying an existing home.

-• Having difficulty?
+Having difficulty making payments?
 Late payments can happen.
 Don’t beat yourself up — instead, address it.
 Your community is here to help.

 • Military OneSource offers financial counseling for retirees and service members who were discharged under honorable or general discharge under honorable conditions for up to 365 days after their retirement, end-of-tour or discharge date.